TAKE IT DOWN Act: Removing Harmful Online Content

 Illustration of a large hand stopping or silencing a man and woman shouting through megaphones, symbolizing censorship or suppression of free speech and control over illegal content.

-While there’s a substantial amount of support for the act, there’s also a growing number of critics.
+While there’s a substantial amount of support for the act, there’s also a growing number of critics who are worried about its impact on lawful speech.

 According to the Electronic Frontier Foundation, major flaws with the act include: